power-baseform/DSP-HUB/README.md

 rake db:seed
 ```

-After that just run :
+After that, just run :

 ```bash
 rails server
 ```

-And the server should be available in localhost:3000 by default.
+And the server should be available at localhost:3000 by default.